TopSecretGames/datapack/README.md

 # Game data pack

-Basically contains game assets and should be placed into game's Resources directory Doesn't contain any code.
+Basically contains game assets and should be includec into parent prject as submodule to "game/Resources" path